adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 ## Progressive Enhancement Myths

-There are many myths [[0](#ref0)] about Progressive Enhancement.
+There are many [myths about Progressive Enhancement](http://www.sitepoint.com/javascript-dependency-backlash-myth-busting-progressive-enhancement/).
 I want to point out 3 in particular.

 **1. Unobtrusive Javascript is not Progressive Enhancement**.
 Simply placing your Javascript code in external files, does not, in any way, address the problem of Progressive Enhancement.

 **2. Prepraring for users that disable Javascript is barely scratching the surface**.
-It's true &mdash; some people disable Javascript but there are so many other reasons why Javascript *is* going to fail as *"Everyone has Javascript, Right?"* explains [[1](#ref1)].
+It's true &mdash; some people disable Javascript but there are so many other reasons why Javascript *is* going to fail as [Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) explains.
 The last point in that article is most common and most important: **using Javascript that the browser doesn't recognise**.
 Which leads on to...

 **3. Unlike HTML and CSS, Javascript does not degrade gracefully without developer intervention.** HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
 When unsupported, the input reverts to a standard text control and forgoes curved borders.
 With Javascript, the browser will error when it tries to execute code it doesn't understand.
 As an example, try running the following in IE8: